-- 1 large grapefruit or 2 oz grapefruit juice
+- 2 oz grapefruit juice

-- 2 oz tequila blanco we like Hornitos
+- 2 oz tequila blanco

-- 1/2 oz fresh lime juice from 1/2 lime
+- ½ oz fresh lime juice, from ½ lime

-- soda water to preference
+- club soda, to preference

-Slice the grapefruit in half widthwise.
+- Slice the grapefruit in half widthwise.
 Using a citrus juicer, reamer, or the tines of a fork, juice one half of the fruit and set aside.
-Cut the other half into 1/2" slices.
+Cut the other half into ½" slices.

+- Spread kosher salt onto a small plate and shake to create an even layer of salt.
 Run one of the grapefruit slices along the rim of the glass, then dip the glass into the salt to create a salt rim.
 Fill the glass with ice and set aside.

-Fill a cocktail shaker with ice.
+- Fill a cocktail shaker with ice.
 Add the grapefruit juice, tequila, lime juice, and simple syrup or agave nectar.
 Stir to combine all ingredients.

-Pour the cocktail into the prepared cocktail glass.
+- Pour the cocktail into the prepared cocktail glass.
 Top with soda water to your preference and garnish with a grapefruit wedge.
 Serve immediately.

-Combine 2 parts sugar to one part water in a small saucepan and heat over medium high heat, whisking frequently until the sugar is dissolved and the solution is clear.
+- Combine 2 cups sugar and 1 cup water in a small saucepan and heat over medium high heat, whisking frequently until the sugar is dissolved and the solution is clear.

 - Remove from heat and cool at room temperature.